How To Feed A Loon

 Tips for Perfect Boneless Leg of Lamb

 Seasoning – You’ll want to be sure to season the roast liberally with salt.
 Sprinkle salt all over the underside of the roast as well as the fat side.
-If you have a 5-lb roast, you’ll need 1 tsp of salt in the breadcrumb mixture.
+If you have a 5-lb roast, you’ll need 1 teaspoon of salt in the breadcrumb mixture.
 Serving the roast with coarse sea salt is essential.

 Internal Temperature – Overcooking the lamb will yield a tough roast that is not very appealing.
 It is often served medium-rare, which creates a juicy, red interior.
 We like somewhere between medium and medium-rare, 140 to 145°F. A meat thermometer or instant-read thermometer inserted into the thickest portion of the roast will ensure the perfect temperature.